 These essentially all boil down to the same thing: your ideal customer.

-A good buyer persona can keep your cost per conversion down and increase the customer’s lifetime value.
-Search Engine Land notes that “if it costs more than 25 percent of your [Lifetime Value] to a close a buyer persona, something in your marketing needs to change.”
+A good buyer persona can keep your cost per conversion (CPC) down while increasing the customer’s lifetime value.
+Search Engine Land notes that “if it costs more than 25 per cent of your [Lifetime Value] to a close a buyer persona, something in your marketing needs to change.”

 But exactly how important is it to create a customer profile for your ideal audience?
 The answer is that it’s very important with 71% of companies who exceed revenue targets using personas, and 90% of companies with personas understanding their target audience better.

 With these stats in mind let’s quickly look at what exactly a client profile is.